tamagui/tamagui/.github/ISSUE_TEMPLATE/bug--feature-requests-and-all-else-in-discussions-.md

 ---
-name: Bug report - Feature requests go to Discussions!
+name: Bug (Feature requests and all else in discussions)
-about: Create a report to help us improve
+about: Bug
 title: "[bug] "
 labels: ''
 assignees: ''

 ---

+**Avoid having to fill out an issue and get much faster response time by** forking this repo, reproducing  the bug, and then submitting it was a PR with the title "[Issue] ...".

+If it's a bug in the starter use `apps/starter` to reproduce.
+For native-only bugs editing `apps/kitchen-sink` is easier.

+---

-**Note**: You can help a lot by adding `debug="verbose"` prop to JSX, as well as to the `styled` definition.
+**Note**: Add `debug="verbose"` prop to JSX, as well as to the `styled` definition.
 Always test disabling the compiler before filing, you can disable per-file with `//! tamagui-ignore` at the top of the file.

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.

 **To Reproduce**
-Include steps to reproduce.

-If you want a 5x higher chance of getting it fixed ASAP, make a repo with a reproduction!

 ```
 npm create tamagui-app@latest